bwhitesell/alphafold3-pytorch-lightning-hydra/README.md

 - <a href="https://github.com/tanjimin">Jimin</a> for submitting a small fix to an issue with the coordinates being passed into `WeightedRigidAlign`

-- <a href="https://github.com/xluo233">@xluo233</a> for contributing the confidence measures, clash penalty ranking, and sample ranking logic!
+- <a href="https://github.com/xluo233">@xluo233</a> for contributing the confidence measures, clash penalty ranking, sample ranking logic, as well as the logic for computing the model selection score and unresolved RASA!

 - <a href="https://github.com/sj900">sj900</a> for integrating and testing the `WeightedPDBSampler` within the `PDBDataset` and for adding initial support for MSA parsing!

-- <a href="https://github.com/xluo233">@xluo233</a> again for contributing the logic for computing the model selection score as well as the unresolved RASA!

 - <a href="https://github.com/wufandi">Fandi</a> for discovering a few inconsistencies in the elucidated atom diffusion module with the supplementary